Docs / Use

 depends_on

 List of service names that must be healthy before this service starts.
-Strict topological order — different from compose’s “started” semantics.
-If a dependency fails health checks, the dependent never boots and the deployment fails with a clear error.
+Strict topological order, deployed sequentially.

 restart